wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 .. warning::
   This authentication method requires some credentials to be previously added to the configuration using any other authentication method.

 IAM Roles can also be used to interact with the different AWS services.
-This section will show how to create a sample IAM role with permissions to only read data from a bucket:
+This section shows how to create a sample IAM role with read-only permissions to pull data from a bucket:

 1. Go to Services > Security, Identity & Compliance > IAM.